eoinkelly/notes/cryptography/serious-cryptography-book.md

 	* symmetric
 	* substitution
 * ++ is perfectly secure provided the key is at least as long as the message and never re-used
+* ++ simple to implement
 * -- is very impractical in most cases
 * each key must only be used once (it's in the name)
 * proved secure by Claude Shannon
     * Assume K is random
-    * then C looks as ransom as K because XOR of a random string with anything is random
+    * then C looks as random as K because XOR of a random string with anything is random
     * if C is totally random then then all possible plaintexts are equally likely so the attacker has to try them all
     * therefore it is secure
     * of course that doesn't really matter if the attacker has the resources to try all the plaintexts